TheFlemoid/ESP-IDF-HD44780/README.md

 5. For 4-bit mode initialization, send instruction HD44780_FOUR_BIT_MODE
    (0x20) and delay >100us.
 This tells the controller that all commands going forward are on D4-D7 only, and to ignore D0-3 entirely.
-   This step should be skipped altogether for 8-bit mode.
+   This step should be skipped for 8-bit mode operation.
 6. Send the actual function set instruction then wait >50us.
    The function set instruction is as follows:
      0b001(DL)(N)(F)00 where: